dulo-tech/xlog/README.md

     // can still call the methods without any errors. logger.Notice("Test notice message.")

     // You can append as many files as you want.
-This logs messages xlog.Debug and
+This logs messages to the
-    // above to stdout, and messages xlog.Error level and above to a file.
+    // xlog.DebugLevel and above to stdout, and messages xlog.ErrorLevel level
+    // and above to a file.
     // Note, when you have the logger open files, the files need to be closed by
     // the logger by deferring the defer logger.Close() method.
 The logger cannot
     // be used once it's been closed. logger = xlog.NewLogger("testing")
-    logger.Append("stdout", xlog.Debug)
+    logger.Append("stdout", xlog.DebugLevel)
-    logger.Append("/var/logs/main-error.log", xlog.Error)
+    logger.Append("/var/logs/main-error.log", xlog.ErrorLevel)
     defer logger.Close()

     // You can manage the files yourself by using the logger.AppendWriter()